Message from Dr. George King

 Diabetes is not a single disease; it is a complex problem caused by multiple genes and environmental factors that call for scientists to attack it from many perspectives.
 What sets Joslin's research apart is our critical mass of researchers whose sole focus is diabetes and our one-of-a-kind resources that facilitate rapid scientific progress.

 Our investigators, who engage in both basic and clinical research, are advancing science at an unusually fast pace due to Joslin’s unique environment.
-For example, Joslin’s NIH/NIDDK federally-funded Diabetes Research and Endocrinology Research Center (DRC) provides the infrastructure necessary to support research efforts across all the disciplines and encourage the development of young scientists.
+For example, Joslin’s NIH/NIDDK federally-funded Diabetes Research Center (DRC) provides the infrastructure necessary to support research efforts across all the disciplines and encourage the development of young scientists.
 The DRC offers researchers specialized cutting-edge technology assistance as well as a network of colleagues from across the medical and scientific community.
 Joslin is proud to have been selected as one of only 16 NIDDK-funded DRCs across the country.

 Joslin’s basic scientists are discovering critical steps in the development and function of islet cells that produce insulin.
 They are uncovering how nutrients and physical activity impact our metabolism and how different organs in the body communicate to promote metabolic health.
 Joslin’s Clinical Research Center (CRC) supports a large number of studies that translate discoveries from the bench to the clinical arena.
 This center has facilitated the advancement of anti-inflammatory drugs from the basic investigations to NIH-funded, multi-center trial as a treatment for type 2 diabetes.
 The CRC has also translated the discovery of brown fat in adult humans and to studies of induction of brown fat as a novel therapeutic approach to obesity and type 2 diabetes.